nfnth/nfnth/README.md

 and Maude the Owl cat, Siberian Tilly, both adopted

 Rocks flushed down the toilet by blonde Byrd vet with daughters......

+Saint Leslie of Saline and the "Ed Helms" still there...

+Mike the dark Layfeyette and brown

+Prospect street of the 1848 Arbordale

+...coming soon...

+stryker font and 2000 summer escape to Egypt with blackie, Sears camel jockey

+New Orleans on the tabs of mixer, I didn't climb into the crypt but my wife's oysters were of heaven

+... lots of Florida with Air Supply/Steve Miller and Dr. Dre/Eminem and the Detroit with no film, school

+Chuck the "not radio freak" and or Levin and his wolves of New Mexico, aka man dies with needle gun, ghost gun/Enclave

+Navy man's bike, frat party at Bristol "Bay" and the Borders of broken Vigo not Country Day/Cranbrook

+Huron and the King school elementary

+bellvue simulation to bellville complete, parties of bodies at Michigan State and the empty towers of Huron golf/pool ball

+black girls at the McDonalds and Maid in Manttan at the Ypsilanti "yo Brandy Booker"

+"Ode to Washtenaw" and the Lorne the Duck Draker could never read again

+Matts and Legos and the Hopper